An easy to make side dish: French-style green beans, a simple yet impressive recipe for crunchy, buttery green beans almondine.

 Green beans.
-Not my vegetable of choice as a child, green beans stew and green beans soup were the worst my grandma ever cooked during those days.
+Not my vegetable of choice as a child, green beans stew and soup were the worst my grandma ever cooked during those days.
 I would have rather eaten pig feet in aspic (which is a real Romania dish called piftie or racitura) than anything with green beans.

-The only green beans dish I used to like as a child was a green beans in garlic sauce dish.
+The only green beans dish I used to like as a child was a green bean in garlic sauce dish.
 To think about it, that was probably due to the fact that there was so much garlic involved, it kind of managed to annihilate the green bean taste.

 And there are so many other wonderful ways with green beans, this green beans almondine recipe for instance.